thradams/CPrime-V1/README.md

 # C'

-How can I help you write and maintain your C code?
+Let´s do pair programming!
+I want to be your co-pilot.
 ![robot](/robots.jpg)

 ## What is C' ?
-C'(pronounced c prime) is tool to help writing C programs.

-The input for C' is your C source code with some annotations.
+C'(pronounced c prime) is a co-pilot that can write and maintain  C source code  with you.

-The annotations are done using some empty macros and your input and ouput are C sources.

-Your includes, macros, formatting, comments are preserved at the ouput.

-This compiler is written in C and it is already being used to generate itself.

 ## How can C' help?
 C' can **generate** and **maintain** code for you.

 Currently, C' is generating constructor, destructor, create, delete and static initializers.

 Sample
 ```c